Ken and Renate Dyck – Founders

-Just a few years later in 1976, they purchased the original family vineyard owned by Renate’s father as he was preparing to settle down into retirement.
-While only having been growing grapes for five years, they sensed that there would be a change in the wine industry.
+Just a few years later in 1976, while only having been growing grapes for five years, they sensed that there would be a change in the wine industry.
 So when asked by the local winery at the time to plant an experimental block of Riesling vines, they jumped at the opportunity.
 They purchased 1,000 Riesling vines imported directly from Germany and planted them along side the popular grapes at the time.
-Being one of the first growers to experiment with growing Riesling vines, there was no support and many growers and researchers believed that the vines wouldn’t be able to grow in Canada’s harsh climate.
-Yet with continual experimentation and research, Ken and Renate were able to not just grow these grapes but become known as one of the best Riesling growers in Ontario.
-So much so that now Cattail Creek Estate Winery has over 15,000 Riesling vines planted in their vineyards.
-And today we have some of the oldest Riesling vines in the Niagara Region!
+Being one of the first growers to experiment with the classic European grape varieties, through continual experimentation and research, Ken and Renate soon became known as one of the best Riesling growers in Ontario.
+So much so that now Cattail Creek Estate Winery has over 15,000 Riesling vines planted in their vineyards with those original 1000 vines being one of the oldest Riesling blocks in the Niagara Region!

 In 1984 they purchased the Rickety Bridge Vineyard and in 1994 they purchased their last vineyard, the Burning Barn Vineyard.
 The additional of these two vineyards grew their business to 100 acres used exclusively for the production of wine grapes.
 While a lot of hard work has gone into creating such successful vineyards, it would not have been possible to succeed in this every changing industry without passion and a sense of experimentation.
-This passion continues to inspire them to improve their vineyards, to experiment with different clones and rootstocks, to determine the best locations for each variety of grapes and to grow the best grapes that they can.
+This passion continues to inspire them to improve their vineyards, to experiment with different clones and rootstocks, to determine the best locations for each variety of grapes and to grow the best grapes possible each and every vintage.

 When Ken is not out in the vineyards on the tractor or checking the vines, you will find him with his grandson, Alex.
 Together they spend their days working on the tractor, mowing the lawns and if you listen very carefully when you visit us at the winery, you may even hear them splashing in the pool.
 They are inseparable.